davep/davep.github.com/content/posts/2016/2016-05-26-starting_fresh_with_gnu_emacs.md

 deciding if I need them or not (like, I'm fairly sure I won't be needing a `cobol-mode` any time soon -- that can go).

-On top of all of this, on top of starting with a "clean slate" emacs, I've also started keeping track of what I do on GitHub.
+On top of all of this, on top of starting with a "clean slate" Emacs, I've also started keeping track of what I do on GitHub.
 I've got a private repo for my `~/.emacs.d/` that I can now easily sync between my various machines.

-One final thing that I'm starting to try and do is actually make full use of emacs again.
+One final thing that I'm starting to try and do is actually make full use of Emacs again.
 One example is that I'm writing this blog post in it.
 Until now I've been using SublimeText with
 [a Jekyll package to compose and manage things](https://packagecontrol.io/packages/Jekyll) but, this time around I'm giving [hyde](https://melpa.org/#/hyde) and